akshayasureshh/k8s-cicd-with-tls/README.md

 ### 3. **CI/CD Pipeline Implementation (GitHub Actions)**
 - Set up a **GitHub Actions** workflow that automatically:
-  - Builds the Docker image for the Wisecow app.
+  - Builds the Docker image for the app app.
   - Pushes the Docker image to **Docker Hub** for accessibility.

   The **continuous deployment (CD)** portion, which would automatically deploy the app to Kubernetes after the Docker image is pushed, has been omitted for this workflow due to the use of **Minikube**.